 (7) Support Your Nerves and Neurotransmitters

 If sleep is challenging for you, you may need a little additional support.
-Sometimes when our nervous system is in overdrive, or we are low in specific nutrients that keep our neurotransmitters balanced, a little supplemental support can help to calm our overactive minds.
+Sometimes, when our nervous system is in overdrive or low in specific nutrients that keep our neurotransmitters balanced, a little supplemental support can help calm our overactive minds.

 Here are a few of my all-time favorite options that can help you reach deep sleep consistently.

 More research is being conducted on the impact of melatonin on cancer, and the preliminary outcomes are promising.
-8 Be sure always to take melatonin at night; improper timing of use can result in adverse outcomes.
+8 Be sure always to take melatonin at night; improper use can result in adverse effects.
 9

-If you want something without melatonin or additional neurotransmitter support with the benefits of CBD, I highly recommend CBD Synergies-AX (you can also combine this with melatonin).
+If you want something without melatonin or additional neurotransmitter support with CBD benefits, I highly recommend CBD Synergies-AX (you can also combine this with melatonin).
 This formula is designed to swiftly shift the body from unhealthy stress to the ‘rest, digest, and repair’ state.
 The synergistic blend of broad-spectrum hemp extract and five calming nutraceuticals and botanicals help calm the mind and shift your body back into balance.